reg1reg1/Web-Security-Writeups/Mutillidae-2-solution/A1(Injection)/User-Info/README.md

 # A1
-<h2>User Info</h2>
+<h2>Extracting Data</h2>

 <p>We are dealing with a case of SQL Injection here.
 So we need to escape the intended context and fetch all users.
 This one breaks down with the simplest and most trivial, <i><b>a' or 1=1</b></i>.
-Mutillidae2 fetches error messages from the database, and hence you know what query is being run.
-In the real world, most of the SQL injection attacks that work are blind or inference based.
+The puprose of this attack is to extract data.
+Inferencing the query structure from the output returned by server is key to executing the attack.
 This causes the <i>"WHERE"</i> clause to return true and all the user details are displayed without any hassle.
 We have successfully used SQLINJECTION to get our hands on sensitive data.
 </p>